 In many cases, I think it would do more harm than good.

-- I don’t like the idea that people should feel compelled to discuss a topic.
+- People shouldn’t feel compelled to discuss a topic.
 For instance, if someone wants to post tons of awesome photos about gardening, just leave them to it.
 I can get political commentary elsewhere.
 There’s no shortage of political commentary online.

-- The pressure to speak on a topic is often driven by momentary trends.
+- The pressure to speak out about a topic is often driven by short-lived trends.
 It doesn’t account for what someone may care about most deeply.
 For example, an influencer may be dedicated to protecting endangered species in the Amazon Rain Forest.
-It’s a topic she’s researched and can speak about with some depth.
+It’s a topic she’s eager to discuss.
 But it isn’t necessarily what’s trending on Twitter.

 - People don’t have the time or inclination to research every topic that dominates the news cycle and social media.
 If they feel pressured to state an opinion, they’ll often just try to figure out what’s expected from them.
-(What are their peers saying?
-Their offline social circle?
-Their audience?)
-The opinions they express often aren’t based on careful thought or facts.
+The opinions they express aren’t necessarily based on careful analyses or facts.
 Most of the time, their main concern is to be socially acceptable and to not get piled on by some of the more fanatical activists.
-Furthermore, if they’re pressured to comment on breaking news, they may wind up sharing unverified stories and rumors, adding more falsehood to the internet.
+Also, if they’re pressured to comment on breaking news, they may wind up sharing rumors or lies.